The Vegetarian Diet

 A rainbow of foods creates a palette of nutrients

-White: Prevent infection.
+White: Prevents infections.
 Cauliflower, ginger, garlic, jicama, and potatoes.

-Red: Maintain a healthy heart.
+Red: Maintains a healthy heart.
 Red apples, blood oranges, raspberries, tomatoes, and red onions.

 Orange & Yellow: Benefits eyes and heart health and boosts the immune system!
 Oranges, bell peppers, apricots, pumpkin, and corn.